maniacs-ops/S3/docs/GETTING_STARTED.rst

 Each locationConstraint must include the ``type``, ``legacyAwsBehavior``, and ``details`` keys. ``type`` indicates which backend will be used for that region.
-Currently, mem, file, and scality are the supported backends. ``legacyAwsBehavior`` indicates whether the region will have the same behavior as the AWS S3 'us-east-1' region.
+Currently, 'mem', 'file', 'scality', 'aws_s3', and 'azure' are the supported backend types. ``legacyAwsBehavior`` indicates whether the region will have the same behavior as the AWS S3 'us-east-1' region.
 If the locationConstraint type is scality, ``details`` should contain connector information for sproxyd.
 If the locationConstraint type is mem or file, ``details`` should be empty.

-Once you have your locationConstraints in your locationConfig.json, you can specify a default locationConstraint for each of your endpoints.
+Once you have your locationConstraints in your ``locationConfig.json``, you can specify a default locationConstraint for each of your endpoints in ``config.json``.

 For instance, the following sets the ``localhost`` endpoint to the ``myLocationConstraint`` data backend defined above: